 - Members-only webinars or Q&As – some kind of access to you

-Resource libraries can also be a great tripwire, or a smaller, low-priced offer that’s easy for people to say “yes” to.
-Then once someone has bought the smaller offer from you and you’re building trust and loyalty with them, you can easily “upgrade” them to design clients later.
+Resource libraries can also be a great tripwire or a smaller, low-priced offer that’s easy for people to say “yes” to.
+Once someone has bought the smaller offer from you and you’re building trust and loyalty with them, you can easily upgrade them to design clients later.

-Plus, you can scale them pretty infinitely.
+Plus, resources can scale.
 Unlike website maintenance, which still ties a certain amount of time to each retainer client you take on, the resource library is more of a digital product than a service.

-Whether you have 5 or 500 members paying you, it takes pretty much the same amount of work each month.
-So as that part of your business revenue grows, your time spent on it doesn’t need to.
+Whether you have five or 500 members paying you, offering a resource library takes pretty much the same amount of work each month.
+So as that part of your business revenue grows, your time spent on it doesn’t have to.

 3. Offer ongoing consulting calls